pandas-dev/pandas/doc/source/development/contributing.rst

 Create a fork of pandas
 -----------------------

-You will need your own fork to work on the code.
+You will need your own copy of pandas (aka fork) to work on the code.
 Go to the `pandas project page <https://github.com/pandas-dev/pandas>`_ and hit the ``Fork`` button.
 You will want to clone your fork to your machine